nus-cs2113-AY2223S1/tp/docs/team/sylviahe171.md

 ### Contributions to the UG:
 - wrote the introduction, quick start, features (Except from task finish), and command summary
-- update UG after other group members made changes to their code.

 ### Contributions to the DG:
-I drew the view employee uml diagram.
+- drew employee view, appointment view, pet view, task view, service view uml diagram.

 ## Contributions to team-based tasks
+actively fix issues reported in PE-D. Even though the issues may not concern with the section I am responsible for which are parsers.
+Continually update UG according to changes made to the program.

 ### Review/mentoring contributions:
-Links to PRs reviewed, instances of helping team members in other ways.
 [CS2113-W13-2](https://github.com/nus-cs2113-AY2223S1/tp/pull/6)

 ### Contributions beyond the project team:
-TP tested
+TP reviewed
 [CS2113-T17-3](https://github.com/sylviahe171/ped/issues)